open-resources/physics_bank/content/public/021.Circuits/Resistance/OSUPv2p10_06/OSUPv2p10_06.md

         value: It is not possible to achieve the desired resistance
 ---
 # {{ params.vars.title }}
-Suppose you are doing a physics lab that asks you to put a resistor into a circuit, but all the resistors supplied have a {{ params.have }} resistance than the requested value.
+Suppose {{ params.vars.name }} is doing a physics lab that asks them to put a resistor into a circuit, but all the resistors supplied have a {{ params.have }} resistance than the requested value.

 ## Part 1

-How would you connect the available resistances to attempt to get the {{ params.want }} value asked for?
+How would {{ params.vars.name }} connect the available resistances to attempt to get the {{ params.want }} value asked for?

 ### Answer Section